dotnet/docs-maui/docs/migration/forms-projects.md

 # Manually upgrade a Xamarin.Forms app to .NET MAUI

-Updating a Xamarin.Forms app to be a .NET Multi-platform App UI (.NET MAUI) app follows the same steps as a Xamarin.Android and Xamarin.iOS project, with additional steps to take advantage of changes in .NET MAUI.
+Updating a Xamarin.Forms app to a .NET Multi-platform App UI (.NET MAUI) app follows the same steps as a Xamarin.Android and Xamarin.iOS project, with additional steps to take advantage of changes in .NET MAUI.

-SDK-style projects are the same project format used by all other .NET workloads, and compared to many Xamarin projects are much less verbose.
-For information about updating your app projects, see [Update Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](native-projects.md).
-This article describes how to manually migrate a Xamarin.Forms library project to .NET.
+This article describes how to manually migrate a Xamarin.Forms library project to a .NET MAUI library project.
+Before you do this, you must update your Xamarin.Forms head projects to be SDK-style projects.
+SDK-style projects are the same project format used by all .NET workloads, and compared to many Xamarin projects are much less verbose.
+For information about updating your app projects, see [Update Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](native-projects.md), [Xamarin.Android project migration](android-projects.md) and [Xamarin Apple project migration](apple-projects.md).

-To migrate a Xamarin.Forms library project to .NET, you must:
+To migrate a Xamarin.Forms library project to a .NET MAUI library project, you must:

 > [!div class="checklist"]
 >
-> - Update to SDK-style projects.
+> - Update to an SDK-style project.
 > - Update namespaces.
 > - Address any API changes.
 > - Configure .NET MAUI.
 > - Upgrade or replace incompatible dependencies with .NET 6+ versions.
 > - Compile and test your app.

-To simplify the upgrade, we recommend creating a new .NET project of the same type and name as your Xamarin.Forms project, and then copying in your code.
+To simplify the upgrade process, we recommend creating a new .NET MAUI library project of the same name as your Xamarin.Forms library project, and then copying in your code.
 This is the approach outlined below.

 ## Create a new project